Imburse-Payments/imburse-payments.github.io/pages/getting-started/account-management.md

 An Account has access to four main components:

 - Account
-- Account Security Keys
+- Account API Keys
 - Tenants
-- Tenant Security Keys
+- Tenant API Keys

 The diagram below shows the relationship between these four components.

 <img src="/assets/images/guides/getting-started/account-breakdown.png" style="width:600px;" title="Account" alt="Account"/>

 ### Account
 The Account is the root of the system.
-The Account Security Keys and Tenants are child objects of the Account.
+The Account API Keys and Tenants are child objects of the Account.

 Your Account is setup by Imburse upon registration.

-### Account Security Keys
+### Account API Keys
-When your Account was initially setup you would have been issued with an Account Security Key to allow you to access the APIs.
+When your Account was initially setup you would have been issued with an Account API Key to allow you to access the APIs.

-You can setup additional Account Security Keys as you require.
+You can setup additional Account API Keys as you require.

-**<mark>Important - Creating an Account Security Key will generate your Public Key and Private Key values.
+**<mark>Important - Creating an Account API Key will generate your Public Key and Private Key values.
 The Private Key value cannot be retrived after creation so it's important this is safely stored.</mark>**

 ##### Account Roles
-The capabilies of an Account Security Key are dependent on the **Account Roles** that are assigned to it.
+The capabilies of an Account API Key are dependent on the **Account Roles** that are assigned to it.
 The following table shows the **Account Roles** that are available:

 Account Role Name | Description
 -|-
 `acc.g.super` | Account Gobal Admin - Global read + write access to all aspects of Accounts `acc.r` | Account Management read access
 `acc.a` | Account Management read + write access
-`acc.key.r` | Security Key Management read access `acc.key.a` | Security Key Management read + write access
+`acc.key.r` | API Key Management read access `acc.key.a` | API Key Management read + write access
 `acc.t.r` | Tenant Management read access
 `acc.t.a` | Tenant Management read + write access

-An Account Security Key can have multiple roles assigned to provide the access needed.
+An Account API Key can have multiple roles assigned to provide the access needed.

-##### Adding an Account Security Key
+##### Adding an Account API Key
-When adding a Security Key, the response from the API will contain the new Private Key value.
+When adding an API Key, the response from the API will contain the new Private Key value.
 This Private Key will only be issued once and should be stored securely.

-When choosing the roles to apply to a Security Key, only select the minimum to satisfy the requirements of the intended purpose.
+When choosing the roles to apply to an API Key, only select the minimum to satisfy the requirements of the intended purpose.

-##### Deleting an Account Security Key
+##### Deleting an Account API Key
 Deleting a Key will immediately revoke access to ALL APIs.

 **<mark>This action cannot be undone.</mark>**